That Enigmatic Place Called Los Altos De Jalisco

 -

 I have nothing but disdain for anti-Semites, but after explaining that I'm neither a Mennonite nor the grandchild of nazis, I must also explain I'm not Jewish.
 I am named "Isaac" after Isaac Newton.
 My other name, "David", has been in the family for some generations, because someone thought it would be funny to pair our last name "Reyes" (Spanish for "Kings", originally an Arabic word) with Biblical kings; but as far as I can see, my ancestors were all Christians and neither my parents nor my siblings have Hebrew names (not that I care either way, I'm an atheist).
-The other last name, "González", is a well-known Spanish last name of Germanic origin.
-I must emphasize that, coming from Spain, it could have been pretty much anything else: Greek, Carthaginian, Euskera, Roman, you name it.
-You see, such is the diversity of Spain and its former colonies, and the people of Latin America are allowed to enjoy world culture when naming their kids. ↩
+The other last name, "González", is a well-known Spanish last name of Germanic origin (Germanic, not German.
+As far as I know the Goths never lived in Germany's territory).
+I must emphasize that, coming from Spain, it could have been pretty much anything else: Greek, Carthaginian, Euskera, Roman, Arabic, Bereber, you name it.
+And in fact, I do have Occitan-Catalan, Castillian-Roman, Basque and other Gothic-Germanic family names lost in the maternal lines.
+You see, such is the diversity of Spain, not to mention the diversity of its former colonies, and the people of Latin America are allowed to enjoy world culture when naming their kids. ↩

 -